OpenStuder/OpenStuder.github.io/drivers.md

 port = /dev/ttyUSB0
 baudRate = 115200
 deviceAddressOffset = 128
+forceSlowEnumeration = false
 ```

 Creates a device access instance with the ID `xcom` which connects to `/dev/ttyUSB0` using `115200` baud.
 An offset of 128 is added to all virtual device addresses.
+Slow enumeration of devices is not
+forced.

 ### Demo